 A completed online travel request must be approved at all the appropriate administrative levels in sufficient time to be reviewed and approved by the president prior to the date of departure.

-Charge Card for Travel Expenses
+Individual Traveler's Charge Card for Travel Expenses

-An individual corporate charge card is available for eligible employees.
+An individual traveler's state-issued charge card is available for eligible employees.
 To be eligible to apply, the employee must take, or expect to take, three (3) or more business trips per fiscal year, or expend at least $500 per fiscal year for official state business travel.
 An employee is not required to apply for or accept a state-issued charge card.

-The state-issued individual corporate charge card is to be used for business-related charges only while traveling on official state business.
+The state-issued individual traveler's charge card is to be used for business-related charges only while traveling on official state business.
 Use of the card for personal business is considered a violation of state policy and these Travel Guidelines, and the employee may be subject to disciplinary action.
 The individual whose name appears on the card is solely responsible for payment of the account.
 If the card is suspended or cancelled for misuse or nonpayment, the employee will be ineligible for travel advances from the university.

 Advance Travel Funds

-Advance travel funds are available for employees who wish to obtain money in advance of the trip and who are ineligible to apply for the individual corporate charge card.
-Employees eligible to apply for the corporate credit card are not eligible for advances; however, any employee may request advance travel funds when taking student groups.
+Advance travel funds are available for employees who wish to obtain money in advance of the trip and are ineligible to apply for the individual traveler's charge card.
+Employees eligible to apply for the individual traveler's credit card are not eligible for advances; however, any employee may request advance travel funds when taking student groups.
 Advance travel funds may be requested by entering an online travel request (see online instructions for complete details).
 The minimum amount of advance funds that can be obtained is $100.
-The maximum amount of advance funds that can be obtained is 50 percent of the traveler’s anticipated out-of-pocket expenditures.
+The maximum amount of advance funds that can be obtained is 50 percent of the traveler's anticipated out-of-pocket expenditures.
 Exceptions must be approved by the appropriate vice president or the president.

-To receive advance travel funds, the travel request with “Advance Travel” in the comments field should be entered and approved at least seven (7) working days prior to departure.
+To receive advance travel funds, the travel request with "Advance Travel" in the comments field should be entered and approved at least seven (7) working days prior to departure.
 An advance will not be issued unless the travel request has been approved.
 Generally, the requested funds will be available at the university business office at least one working day prior to departure.
 Advance travel funds will be issued by a check made payable to the individual requesting the funds.
-As a condition of receiving advance travel funds, the employee agrees to refund any excess (amount advanced less documented eligible expenditures on the travel voucher) within 15 days from the ending date of the trip, except at fiscal year end when the travel office will establish the deadline.
+As a condition of receiving advance travel funds, the employee agrees to refund any excess (amount advanced less documented eligible expenditures on the travel voucher) within 15 days from the ending date of the trip, except at fiscal year-end when the travel office will establish the deadline.
 An employee receiving advance travel funds will be ineligible for future travel advances until the outstanding travel voucher is submitted.
 An employee who receives an advance and does not travel must immediately return the advance funds.
 Abuse of the travel advance privilege will result in ineligibility for future advances and the employee may be subject to disciplinary action.